Bunq

 In a climate of rising interest rates, American consumers are increasingly seeking out high-yield savings options.
 Bunq's competitive interest rates on savings will be an attractive feature.
 However, the resonance is not "high" because several established online banks and fintechs in the U.S., such as Ally Bank and SoFi, already offer very competitive rates, making this a crowded and competitive space.

-A 2025 study revealed that78% of Americans are aware they could be earning more interest on their savings.
+A 2025 study revealed that 78% of Americans are aware they could be earning more interest on their savings.

 Despite this awareness, only 34% have moved money for a better rate.
 Among those who opened new accounts, 22% cited a higher savings rate as the reason.